-The TOE is Nessus Agent 8.0.0 supported on Red Hat Enterprise Linux (RHEL) 7 and Windows Server 2016.
+The TOE is Tenable Nessus Network Monitor (also known as NNM) 5.12.0, supported on Red Hat Enterprise Linux (RHEL) 7 and Windows Server 2016.

-The TOE identified in this Validation Report has been evaluated at a NIAP approved Common Criteria Testing Laboratory (CCTL) using the Common Methodology for IT Security Evaluation (Version 3.1, Rev. 5) for conformance to the Common Criteria for IT Security Evaluation (Version 3.1, Rev. 5).
-This Validation Report applies only to the specific version of the TOE as evaluated.
+The TOE identified in this VR has been evaluated at a NIAP approved CCTL using the Common Methodology for IT Security Evaluation (Version 3.1, Rev. 5) for conformance to the Common Criteria for IT Security Evaluation (Version 3.1, Rev. 5).
 The evaluation has been conducted in accordance with the provisions of the NIAP Common Criteria Evaluation and Validation Scheme and the conclusions of the testing laboratory in the Evaluation Technical Report are consistent with the evidence provided.

 The validation team monitored the activities of the evaluation team, provided guidance on technical issues and evaluation processes, and reviewed the individual work units documented in the Evaluation Technical Report (ETR) and the Assurance Activities Report (AAR).
-The validation team found that the evaluation showed that the product satisfies all the functional requirements and assurance requirements stated in the Security Target (ST).
+The validation team found that the evaluation showed that the product satisfies all of the functional requirements and assurance requirements stated in the Security Target (ST).
 The conclusions of the testing laboratory in the evaluation technical report are consistent with the evidence produced.
 Therefore, the validation team concludes that the testing laboratory's findings are accurate, the conclusions justified, and the conformance results are correct.

 The Leidos evaluation team determined that the product meets the Common Criteria requirements of the Protection Profile for Application Software, Version 1.3, 1 March 2019 and the Functional Package for Transport Layer Security (TLS), Version 1.1, 12 February 2019.
-The technical information included in this report was obtained from the Nessus Agent 8.0.0 Security Target, Version 1.0, 4 December 2020 and analysis performed by the validation team.
+The technical information included in this report was obtained from the Tenable Nessus Network Monitor 5.12.0 Security Target, Version 1.0, 4 December 2020 and analysis performed by the validation team.